HottoCoffee/pre-HottoCoffee/README.md

 1. Clone the HottoCoffee repository to your local machine.
 2. Start application with `docker compose up`
+3. Begin managing your batches!

 ## How it Works

-HottoCoffee is built to help you manage your batch processes in a simple and efficient way.
+HottoCoffee is designed to make managing the batch process simple and efficient.
 Here's how it works:

-1. Register your batch and execution schedule into HottoCoffee.
-This can be done via the web interface.
+1. Register batches and execution schedules with HottoCoffee.
+This can be done from the web interface.
-2. Once the batch has completed, HottoCoffee will receive an HTTP request from your server to signal that the batch is complete.
+2. when the batch is complete, HottoCoffee receives an HTTP request from your server informing it of the batch's completion.
-3. You can then view the status of your batches and their execution history in the HottoCoffee web interface.
+3. you can then check the batch status and execution history in the HottoCoffee web interface.

-## Contributing
+## Contributions

-HottoCoffee is an open-source project, and we welcome contributions from anyone!
+HottoCoffee is an open source project and welcomes contributions from anyone!
-If you would like to contribute to HottoCoffee, please take a look at our CONTRIBUTING.md file for guidelines on how to get started.
+If you would like to contribute to HottoCoffee, please see the guidelines in CONTRIBUTING.md.

-## Issues and Bug Reports
+## Problem and Bug Reports

-If you encounter any issues or bugs while using HottoCoffee, please create a new issue in the HottoCoffee repository.
+If you encounter a problem or bug while using HottoCoffee, please create a new issue in the HottoCoffee repository.
-We'll do our best to address the issue as quickly as possible.
+We will respond as quickly as possible.

 ## License